 Of important note, Arroyo Seco - Taos Ski Valley is also a town of artists.
 Arroyo Seco - Taos Ski Valley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Arroyo Seco - Taos Ski Valley’s character.

-Arroyo Seco - Taos Ski Valley is one of the most well-educated cities in the nation.
-46.09% of adults in Arroyo Seco - Taos Ski Valley have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Arroyo Seco - Taos Ski Valley ranks among the highest in the nation.
+Of the 25-and-older adult population in Arroyo Seco - Taos Ski Valley, 46.09% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Arroyo Seco - Taos Ski Valley in 2022 was $42,528, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
 This equates to an annual income of $170,112 for a family of four.
 However, Arroyo Seco - Taos Ski Valley contains both very wealthy and poor people as well.